Breakfast at Tiffany's (novella): Plot

 The narrator and Holly's friendship develops, but they feud over a trifling matter.
 However, when the narrator suspects Holly is being watched, he decides it may be right to break the feud to warn her about this person.
 He is confronted by the man who has been watching her.
 The man tells the narrator of Holly's past.
 He divulges that she was born Lulamae Barnes, and that he is her husband, Doc Golightly.
+They were married when Holly was fourteen years old.
 Doc tries to persuade her to come back to Texas with him, but she insists she must stay in New York.
 They part ways.

 Holly finds out her brother has died in the war and this sends her into an emotional downward spiral.
 She eventually strikes up a relationship with a character named José Ybarra-Jaegar and plans to move to Brazil with him.
+During this period, she confesses to the narrator that she was a victim of child sexual abuse before the age of thirteen.

 Eventually, Holly's visits to the prison draw suspicion and she is arrested after further evidence unveils that Sally Tomato was running a drug ring.
 José sends her a letter explaining that he does not see a future with her because of her arrest.
 After getting out on bail, she plans to leave and go to Brazil without José.
 Before leaving, she sets her cat loose—the cat that she had never given a name.
 The narrator receives a brief note from her, but hears nothing else.
 He hopes, though, she has found a place that feels like home.